-At Middlebury, sustainability is about more than our renewable energy projects and 'green' buildings.
-It is an integral part of how we teach, work, and play.
+At Middlebury, sustainability is an integral part of how we teach, work, and play.

 With innovative ideas from the campus community, a supportive administration, and the oldest undergraduate environmental studies program in the country, Middlebury provides a unique atmosphere to explore real-world problems.
 At Middlebury we have set milestones for carbon neutrality and renewable energy, for greening athletics, and for increasing local foods in our dining halls.